mesosphere-backup/dcos-vagrant/docs/troubleshooting.md

 ## SSH Authentication Failure

-**Problem: Provisioning fails to log into machines after inserting a generated public key:
+**Problem**: Provisioning fails to log into machines after inserting a generated public key:

 ```
 ==> m1: Waiting for machine to boot.
 This may take a few minutes...